Abbreviations used in CCTV and Network industry.

 PAL:

-Stands for Phase Alternating Line is also an Analog colour television standard.
+Stands for Phase Alternating Line is also an Analog color television standard.
 PAL standards are used by countries like Europe, Asia Pacific, India and Argentina etc.

 MEGAPIXEL: